dluciv/cccp/README.md

 * `osc52` will try to copy and paste as usual.
 * `osc52c` will only copy and set non-zero exit status when trying to paste.
 Use your terminal pasting feature manually.
   This option is safe but, only half-functional, thus also not autodetected.
 Nevertheless this is my personal favorite option for headless servers =).
+  Another point of it is that is only uses shell built-ins + `base64` tool which is available almost everywhere.

 ## Name